BodenmillerGroup/histocat-web/docs/user/registration.md

 !!! info "Info"
     You should get a confirmation email.
 Please click a link in the email in order to complete registration process.

-Later on, the user can edit his profile / password in Profile view:
+Later on, the user can edit his name, email and password in Profile view:

 ![Profile view](../assets/profile-menu.png)

+!!! info "Info"
+    By clicking `RESET SETTINGS` button you can reset all settings stored in the browser to their default values.
+This will reset login token as well.